If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 by Nina of WhereInTheWorldIsNina.com

-Spending three months in almost any place awards you with a true sense of accomplishment and a deeper understand for the country.
+Spending three months in almost any place awards you with a true sense of accomplishment and a deeper understanding of the country.
 While taking a sabbatical in Morocco, you can do so much more than simply tick things off a “see this” list.

 Take a week and join a surf camp to learn how to shred waves along the rugged coastlines.
 You could road trip through the mountains and around hairpin turns on some of the world’s sketchiest roads while getting wonderfully lost.
 Take cooking classes, get lost in every market you can and pick up the knack of haggling like local.
 You can also hike the tallest mountain in Northern Africa and get lost in its valleys.